Revisiting Subgradient Method: Complexity and Convergence Beyond Lipschitz Continuity: Applications to Some Variants of the Subgradient Method

 This condition is strong.
-Nevertheless, there are specific problems (often overparameterized) satisfying this condition, such as overdetermined robust linear regression, finding a point in the intersection of convex sets, data interpolation in machine learning, etc. We refer to \cite[Section 4]{asi2019stochastic} for collective discussions.
+Nevertheless, there are specific problems (often overparameterized) satisfying this condition, such as overdetermined robust linear regression, finding a point in the intersection of convex sets, data interpolation in machine learning, etc. We refer the reader to \cite[Section 4]{asi2019stochastic} for a detailed discussion.

-Instead of using the full subgradient $g(x^k)$, we utilize a stochastic or incremental subgradient for updating, resulting in the stochastic subgradient method or the incremental subgradient method, respectively.